ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 My theory is that the best way to learn is from the best, by surrounding yourself with smart people.
 But how do you access these individuals and cutting-edge information when technology is moving ridiculously fast?
 Have you checked the news lately?
 It's almost like missing a day can leave you years behind.

 Well, you can't solely rely on books, videos, or podcasts.
-You need to get out there and meet people, talk to them, and learn from them.
+You need to get out there and meet people, talk and learn from them.

 Welcome to your ultimate growth playground!